sst/sst/README.md

 ## Background

+### Local Lambda Development

+Developing Lambdas locally is painful, you either:

+1. Locally mock all the AWS services you are using
+2. Or, constantly deploy your changes to test them

+Both these approaches don't work well in practice.
+Locally mocking all the AWS services can be hard to do and most setups are really flaky.
+While, constantly deploying your Lambda functions or infrastructure can be simply too slow.

+The `sst start` command starts up a local development environment that opens a WebSocket connection to your deployed app and proxies any Lambda requests to your local machine.
+This allows you to:

+- Work on your Lambda functions locally
+- While, interacting with your entire deployed AWS infrastructure
+- Supports all Lambda triggers, so there's no need to mock API Gateway, SQS, SNS, etc.
+- Supports real Lambda environment variables and Lambda IAM permissions
+- So if a Lambda fails on AWS due to lack of IAM permissions, it would fail locally as well
+- And it's fast.
+There's nothing to deploy when you make a change!

+You can read more about the [**sst start** command here](https://github.com/serverless-stack/serverless-stack/tree/master/packages/cli#start) and [try out a demo here](https://github.com/serverless-stack/sst-start-demo).

+### Using Serverless Framework with CDK

-Serverless Framework is great but deploying any other AWS resources requires you to write CloudFormation templates in YAML.
+[Serverless Framework](https://github.com/serverless/serverless) is great but deploying any other AWS resources requires you to write CloudFormation templates in YAML.
 CloudFormation templates are incredibly verbose and even creating simple resources can take hundreds of lines of YAML.
 AWS CDK solves this by allowing you to generate CloudFormation templates using modern programming languages.
 Making it truly, _infrastructure as code_.

-### Using Serverless Framework with CDK

-However, to use AWS CDK (to define your non-Lambda resources) alongside your Serverless Framework services, requires you to follow certain conventions.
+However, to use AWS CDK alongside your Serverless Framework services, requires you to follow certain conventions.

 - **Deploying all the stacks to the same region and AWS account**

-  Serverless Framework apps are deployed multiple times to each environment.
-Where each deployment uses the same region and AWS account.
-This is done using the `--region` and `AWS_PROFILE=profile` options as a part of the deploy command.
-CDK apps on the other hand, contains CloudFormation stacks that are deployed to multiple regions and AWS accounts simultaneously.
+  Serverless Framework apps are deployed to multiple environments using the `--region` and `AWS_PROFILE=profile` options.
+CDK apps on the other hand, contain CloudFormation stacks that are deployed to multiple regions and AWS accounts simultaneously.

 - **Prefixing stage and resource names**

-  Since the same app is deployed to multiple environments, the AWS resource names might thrash if you are using the same AWS account across environments.
-To avoid this, Serverless Framework adopts the practice of prefixing the stack (and other resource) names with the stage name.
-On the other hand, to deploy a CDK app to the multiple stages, you'd need to manually ensure that the stack names and resource names don't thrash.
+  Since the same app is deployed to multiple environments, Serverless Framework adopts the practice of prefixing the stack names with the stage name.
+On the other hand, to deploy a CDK app to multiple stages, you'd need to manually ensure that the stack names and resource names don't thrash.

 SST provides the above out-of-the-box.
 So you can deploy your Serverless services using: